laminas/laminas-form/docs/book/form-creation/using-annotations.md

 ### Filter

 Used to provide a specification for a filter to use on a given element.
 Expects a name pointing to a string filter name or class, and optionally further `options` to pass to the constructor of the filter.
-`options` must be an associative array, for PHPDoc annotations encoded as JSON.
+`options` must be an associative array, for DocBlock annotations encoded as JSON.

 Additionally, you can use the `priority` argument to modify the order